 - 5. How do you apply for a DBS Disclosure?

-To apply for a disclosure you must apply by completing a Disclosure Application through one of the DBS registered bodies.
+To apply for a disclosure you must complete a Disclosure Application through one of the DBS registered bodies.
+CRB Online is the product of the DBS Registered Body, MJD Ventures Limited.

 - 6. Can individuals apply for DBS check directly?